NyteshadeXT/PF2e-Vault/4) Bestiary/bestiary-2/magma-scorpion.md

 abilities_bot:
   - name: "Magma Scorpion Venom"
     desc: " ([[fire]], [[injury]], [[poison]]);  __Saving Throw__ DC 26 Fortitude. __Maximum Duration__ 6 rounds __Stage 1__ 2d6 (2d6) fire damage and [[rules/conditions.md#Enfeebled|enfeebled 1]] (1 round) __Stage 2__ 3d6 (3d6) fire damage and [[rules/conditions.md#Enfeebled|enfeebled 2]] (1 round)"
-  - name: "Elemental, Mephit"
-    desc: "  Mephits are small, weak creatures that serve at the whims of other elemental entities.
-The mephits presented here are less common than air mephits, earth mephits, and the like, as they are a blend of two different elements rather than focusing on one alone."

 speed: 40 feet, climb 30 feet